ADI-Academy/EnvironmentSetup/README.md

 # EnvironmentSetup

 You will need to prepare your system to run python and Flask.
 If you have previously used Flask, skip to the [testing](#testing) section to verify that your installation works.
-As you go through the tutorial, feel free to skip certain steps in the tutorial if you have already completed the instructions earlier.
+As you go through the tutorial, feel free to skip certain steps if you have already completed the instructions prior.

 ### Table of Contents